grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### Debugging at runtime

 On macOS, the [faust2caqt](https://faustdoc.grame.fr/manual/tools/#faust2caqt) script has a `-me` option to catch math computation exceptions (floating point exceptions and integer div-by-zero or overflow) at runtime.
-Developers can possibly use the [dsp_me_checker](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-checker.h#L42) class to decorate a given DSP objet with the math computation exception handling code.
+Developers can possibly use the [dsp_me_checker](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-checker.h#L42) class to decorate a given DSP object with the math computation exception handling code.

 ## Optimizing the DSP Code